 And then I found this recipe.
 And my life was changed.
 For better or worse I can’t say, but, at least in my book, this is the perfect cream cheese frosting.

-If you’re not super crazy about cream cheese or if you like sweeter frostings, this might not be your thing, but if you love that thick, creamy, cream-cheesy frosting on carrot cakes and spice cakes and pumpkin-y stuff and your finger, this one’s for you.
+If you’re not super crazy about cream cheese or if you like sweeter frostings, this might not be your thing, but if you love that thick, creamy, cream-cheesy frosting on carrot cakes and snack cakes (like pumpkin or apple or banana) and cinnamon rolls and your finger, this one’s for you.

-And then you’re done.
 Which is part of the danger–I’m only 5 minutes away from reckless abandon.
-Slather it onto these sugar cookies, this carrot cake, or your favorite cinnamon rolls, or skip the streusel and swirl it onto these muffins… (which then become cupcakes, at least in my brain).
-Also, in my house, the chocolate chips would have to go because as much as I love cream cheese frosting and chocolate, I don’t like them together.
-Don’t ask.Print
+Slather it onto cupcakes, these sugar cookies, this carrot cake, sandwich it between graham crackers, or your favorite cinnamon rolls, or skip the streusel and swirl it onto these muffins…

 This cream cheese frosting is perfect if you want a frosting that tastes like cream cheese and isn’t too sweet.
 Fluffy, creamy, and perfectly tangy, this frosting is amazing on cakes, muffins, and anything pumpkin!